haiderzulfiqar72/Modeling-Bayesian-Framework-in-STAN/README.md

-# Modeling-Bayesian-Framework-in-STAN
+# Bayesian Inference To Estimate Difference in Arrest
-Utilizing Bayesian Inference, this project analyzes crime data from the Chicago Police Department to estimate the difference in arrest rates between domestic and non-domestic crimes.
-It applies a Stan model to draw conclusions from the posterior distribution and validate the results, providing valuable insights into crime patterns and arrests.
+In this project, we delve into the rich dataset provided by the Chicago Police Department, encompassing crime incidents in the City of Chicago from 2001 to 2020.
+Our focal point revolves around understanding the differences in arrest rates between domestic and non-domestic crimes, as indicated by the 'Arrest' and 'Domestic' columns.

+To derive statistical insights from the data, we employ Bayesian Inference.
+Considering the nature of domestic and non-domestic crimes, we model the data with binomial distributions, enabling us to examine posterior distributions and compare the two scenarios.
+Utilizing Stan, a powerful probabilistic programming language, we conduct Hamiltonian Monte Carlo sampling to approximate posterior distributions.

+In the Stan model, we utilize conjugate priors with beta distributions for p_dom and p_nodom to draw comparisons and make robust inferences.
+Following the Bayesian model, we evaluate and validate our results through effective sample size and trace plots, ensuring the reliability of our conclusions.

+The final analysis showcases a significant difference between arrest rates for domestic and non-domestic crimes.
+With 95% confidence intervals for p_dom and p_nodom, we establish that the arrest rates for domestic crimes lie between 0.1945 and 0.1965, while for non-domestic crimes, it is between 0.2847 and 0.2853.
+This work sheds light on crime patterns, aiding policymakers and law enforcement agencies in making informed decisions to improve public safety and address domestic violence effectively.